-The Mela is not taking place in 2016.
+The Mela did not take place in 2016.
 The organisers hope for a return in 2017.
 We will update this page when the position is clearer.
 Taking place over a weekend at the very end of August or beginning of September, Edinburgh Mela Festival is a celebration of the diversity of the city's communities.
 It is held on Leith Links and is one of the festivals which are held as part of the Edinburgh Summer festivals season from late July to early September each year.

 The Edinburgh Mela attracts performers from many different parts of the world, who come together with local communities to celebrate their heritage and culture in a festival of live music, outdoor theatre, visual arts, sport, fashion, dance, food and children's activities.
 A great event, the Edinburgh Mela is a festival not to be missed: it is also very possibly the most family-friendly of Edinburgh's festivals.

 In 2014 The Edinburgh Mela celebrated its 20th birthday with an extra special programme of events.
 A specially commissioned 20th anniversary show, The King of Ghosts, premiered at the festival and provided a spectacular evening of music and cinema.
 The show featured the brilliant young sarod player Soumik Datta alongside the Scottish Chamber Orchestra, and was a tribute to legendary Indian director Satyajit Ray.
 Building on its success in previous years, the World Dance Feste moved to a bigger tent in 2014.
 Highlights of its packed programme included Avant Garde Dance's hip hop odyssey The Black Album and Sonia Sabri's delicate Kathak solo Ekalya.
 Add in a host of stars of the world music scene performing alongside home-grown and up-and-coming talent, and Mela 2014 provided something for all ages.
 There was also a busy market place where clothing, jewellery, perfumes and a range of other goods were on sale.